panva/hpke/docs/classes/CipherSuite.md

 > **Nenc**: `number`

-The length in bytes of this suite's KEM produced encapsulated key
+The length in bytes of this suite's KEM produced encapsulated secret

 ###### Npk